Choupatate/CAA-RSS/README.md

 ---

 ## 📝 Notes
 - This project does **not** generate an RSS feed.
-It only checks for updates and sends notifications.
+It only checks for updates and logs them in GitHub Actions.
 - If you want an RSS feed, consider using a third-party tool like [RSS.app](https://rss.app/) on the "Actualités" page.